chanceback/cryptoMS/README.md

 requests.get('http://localhost:3000')
 ```
 ## How To RECEIVE Data
-Store the request in a variable and use .json() to create a JSON object from the response.
+Store the request in a variable and use the json() method to create a JSON object from the response.
 It will also throw an error if a JSON was not received.
 ```
 response = requests.get('http://localhost:3000')
 crypto_data = response.json()